Symbol1/BlueWaters-RM64/Challenge.md

 Here is a possible steup.

 * **Null hypothesis:**
-  We made a systematic mistake that affects 1% of subjobs or more.
+  We made a systematic mistake that breaks 1% of subjobs or more.

 * **Alternative hypothesis:**
   Less than 1% of subjobs are broken.